Happy New Year (In September)

 Today, my loved one has found recovery, healed old wounds, developed a greater sense of accomplishment and self-worth, and set strong goals for the future.
 While I am extremely grateful for his progress, I am also saddened that we had to sacrifice a traditional education for him to get the support he needed.
 This has only strengthened my resolve to create a more supportive environment for teens facing similar challenges.

-This is why we have worked tirelessly to establish Woodhaven Academy—a place where students can work on their recovery while also integrating principles of healing and discovering their purpose.
-At Woodhaven Academy, we provide a nurturing environment where recovery and education go hand in hand, allowing students to thrive both personally and academically.
+This is why we have worked tirelessly to establish Woodhaven Prep—a place where students can work on their recovery while also integrating principles of healing and discovering their purpose.
+At Woodhaven Prep, we provide a nurturing environment where recovery and education go hand in hand, allowing students to thrive both personally and academically.

-One of our recent graduates, who I am so proud of, shared, “Woodhaven Academy was a great and wonderful schooling program.
+One of our recent graduates, who I am so proud of, shared, “Woodhaven Prep was a great and wonderful schooling program.
 The staff and everyone helped me to graduate high school.
-I never thought I would be able to graduate, but with the support of Woodhaven Academy, I did.
+I never thought I would be able to graduate, but with the support of Woodhaven Prep, I did.
 The program incorporates the 12 steps and recovery principles, which were integral to my progress.
-I would not be where I am today without Woodhaven Academy.”
+I would not be where I am today without Woodhaven Prep.”

 As we step into this new school year, let’s embrace the spirit of renewal and resilience.
 Here’s to a year filled with growth, learning, and the strength to overcome any challenges that come our way.